locoia/coding-challenges/README.md

     - How can we deploy the application in a cloud environment?
     - How can we be sure the application is alive and works as expected when deployed into a cloud environment?
     - Any other topics you may find interesting and/or important to cover

+## Running the service

+  # The service can be run in 2 ways:
+  - by running `flask --app ./gistapi/gistapi run --host=0.0.0.0`
+  - or by running a docker container `docker build -t gistapi . && docker run -it gistapi`

+  # In order to run tests, this command should be run in terminal: `poetry run pytest`

+  # For code quality checks, run pylint with this command: `poetry run pylint gistapi` or
+    `poetry run pylint --load-plugins pylint_flask gistapi` to use flask specific linter.